Ship & Yacht Registration

 Procedure for registering a yacht with the Montenegrin Register of Yachts

-The Law on Yachts of Montenegro is a core legal act regulating nationality, identification, and registration of yachts in the Register of Yachts as well as entering, staying and leaving of yachts into Montenegrin territorial waters, and rights and responsibilities when chartering the yachts in Montenegro.
+The Law on Yachts of Montenegro is a core legal act regulating nationality, identification, and registration of yachts in Montenegro as well as entering and staying of yachts into Montenegrin territorial waters, and rights and responsibilities for chartering the yachts in Montenegro.
 Both private and commercial yachts can qualify for registration under the Montenergin flag.

 - a yacht wholly or partially owned by a Montenegrin citizen or a legal entity with its headquarters in Montenegro;